Houston, we don’t have a problem.

 Well, regardless of the number…

 You know deep down those aren’t real problems, and you have the power to fix them if you really want to.
-You also know there are people in this world with real problems (e.g., genocide, imprisonment, slavery, disease, etc.).
+You also know there are people in this world with real problems (genocide, imprisonment, slavery, disease, health issues, etc.).

-So, you don’t have real problems.
+So, as long as you have your health, you don’t have real problems.
 You have challenges.

-Perhaps that sounds like some semantical wordplay, but it’s not.
-We all face challenges in life, and some of them are extremely difficult challenges, challenges that seem insurmountable at times.
+Perhaps that sounds like semantic wordplay, but it’s not.
+We all face challenges in life, and some of them are extremely difficult challenges—challenges that seem insurmountable at times.
 But challenges are also what makes life exciting and interesting and fun.
 Challenges often give meaning to our lives.